kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 - Set a fixed IP in the subnet of the RSI interface for the real-time machine, which is required to send commands via the RSI interface.

 #### Controller side

-These instructions were tested with RSI 4.1.3 (on KSS8.6) and RSI 5.0.2 (on KSS8.7)

 ##### Controller network configuration